-Porphyria is a group of diseases, which is characterized by a buildup of substances called porphyrins.
+Porphyria is a group of diseases, which is characterized by a build-up of substances called porphyrins.
 These diseases usually affect the skin and the nervous system.
 A common feature in all porphyrias is the accumulation of porphyrins and porphyrin precursors in the body.
-Different types of porphyria involve a buildup of different chemicals.
+Different types of porphyria involve a build-up of different chemicals.

 Etiology of Porphyria

 This disorder is usually inherited from the parents when the gene that makes the heme is mutated.
 Some types of porphyria are autosomal recessive, while some are autosomal dominant.
-Some types, like the Porphyria cutanea tarda, is triggered by an increase in the iron in the liver.
+Some types, like the Porphyria cutanea tarda, are triggered by an increase in the iron in the liver.
 They are also triggered in patients suffering from Hepatitis C, patients that are alcoholic, and those who have HIV/AIDS.

 It is estimated that these disorders affect 1 to 100 per 50,000 people around the world.
 The most common type of which is the Porphyria cutanea tarda.

 Causes of Porphyria

 Different types of porphyria are all caused by a problem in the production of heme.
 The production of heme takes place in the liver and it involves a number of enzymes.
 Shortage or absence of these enzymes leads to an excess build-up of certain chemical compounds that are used to produce the heme.
 Specific types of porphyria depend on the type of enzymes lacking in the system.

 Porphyrias are generally considered genetic in nature.
 When the gene passed from one parent is altered, there is a high risk of developing porphyria in the offspring if the gene altered is responsible for producing the enzymes necessary in the synthesis of heme.